natemarks/postgres-training-notes/questions.md

-Data discovery - what data to protyect in an instnace Data checkpointing -  how to roll back/recover data for migration testing
+Data discovery - what data to protyect in an instnace (pg_dump -v) Data checkpointing -  how to roll back/recover data for migration testing
- - test  by firing indexed data in that has timestamps How to manage test data for migration and upgrade testing How to profile query activity then simulate it. at 10x? at 100x How to monitor performance can/should pgbouncer be used in rds? routine maintenance and monitoring thereof
+ - test  by firing indexed data in that has timestamps How to manage test data for migration and upgrade testing How to profile query activity then simulate it. at 10x? at 100x (pgaudit) How to monitor performance can/should pgbouncer be used in rds? routine maintenance and monitoring thereof